fridamariejoergensen/CSS_project/content/text-analysis.md

 <img src="/images/Distribution_wiki_text_tokenized.png"     />

-> The average length of the tokenized wiki texts is 405.92
+> The average length of the tokenized wiki texts is 405.92 characters (with spaces).
+So the average length has been reduced with a factor of 10 by tokenization.

-We see that tokenizing the text drastically reduced the amount of words in each charecters wikipedia text.
-This makes sense, since Wikipedia articles often are written in a very formal style and aim to provide comprehensive and neutral information on a particular topic.
+It makes sense that that tokenizing the text drastically reduced the amount of words, as Wikipedia articles often are written in a very formal style and aim to provide comprehensive and neutral information on a particular topic.
 As a result, they often contain a lot of common and generic words known as stopwords.
 By tokenizing the text we also remove things such as punctuation, numbers, and special characters, which also plays a part in the reduction.

+Now we would like to find out which words charecterize the house communities.
+For this purpose we calculate the TF-IDF scores on the tokenized wiki-texts.
 When calculating the TF-IDF score, the term frequency is weighted by the inverse document frequency.
 Tokens with high scores are typically more specific to the community and used less frequently in general.
 These scores help us identify words that distinguish communities, providing insight into what makes each community unique.
 Below are shown wordclouds for the four main houses of Hogwarts "Gryffindor", "Slytherin", "Hufflepuff" & "Ravenclaw".
 The higher the TF-IDF score - the bigger the word.

 <img src="/images/House_wordclouds.png"     />